GeZhouyang/GeZhouyang.github.io/_pages/about.md

 Welcome to my website!
 Here you will find brief information about me and my research.
-I am particularly interested in the subject of soft (active) matter from the perspective of a fluid mechanician.
+Currently, I am interested in the subject of soft (active) matter, which include colloids, polymers, sands, [microswimmers](https://z-p42.www.instagram.com/p/CJ9bqegj48I/), etc.
+As a fluid mechanician, I am particularly interested in how hydrodynamic interactions between individual particles affect their collective motions.
-Questions like "How do hydrodynamic interactions affect the emergent dynamics of *Volvox* suspensions?" are not only of fundamental interest (and amusing to [see](https://z-p42.www.instagram.com/p/CJ9bqegj48I/)), but also have practical implications for important industries such as biomedicine and biofuel.
+Such investigations are primarily out of fundamental interest, but they may also practical implications for important industries such as biomedicine and biofuel.
-I study the physics of soft matter mainly using hydrodynamical simulations, thus considerable efforts are spent on method development.
+I study the physics of soft matter mainly using computational fluid dynamics (CFD), thus considerable efforts are spent on method developments.
 I hope you find the content on this little website useful.
 Feel free to contact me if you have any questions.